April 18, 2022 01:50 PM | by Farida Abdel Malek

 6. Chop the parsley and top the salad with it.

-This tuna pasta is delicious and isn't too heavy on the stomach, my mom makes it all the time and it's great for any day of the week.
-You have to try it out.
+This tuna pasta is delicious and isn't too heavy on the stomach; it's great for any day of the week and you have to try it out.

 - 2 small yogurt packets